Anyolite/anyolite/README.md

 #### Features

 * [X] AnyolitePointer helper class for accessing pointers
-* [ ] Infrastructure to convert script files into bytecode at runtime and compiletime
+* [X] Infrastructure to convert script files into bytecode at runtime and compiletime

 #### Usability

 * [ ] Option for defaulting to usage of RbValue as data container for regular arguments
 * [ ] More base structure for allowing different Ruby implementations

+#### Security

+* [ ] Error messages for unability to load script or bytecode files

 ### Version 1.0.0